junxit/us-congress-bills-114/metadata.md

 - 2015-06-12 — Placed on the Union Calendar, Calendar No. 110.
 - 2015-06-12 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 114-152, Part I.
 - 2015-06-12 — Reported (Amended) by the Committee on Ways and Means.
 H. Rept.
 114-152, Part I.
+- 2015-06-17 — Considered under suspension of the rules. (consideration: CR H4483-4485)
+- 2015-06-17 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+2505.
+- 2015-06-17 — DEBATE - The House resumed debate on H.R.
+2505.
+- 2015-06-17 — Motion to reconsider laid on the table Agreed to without objection.
+- 2015-06-17 — Mr. Brady (TX) moved to suspend the rules and pass the bill, as amended.
+- 2015-06-17 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4483)
+- 2015-06-17 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4483)